BlasBenito/distantia/README.md

 - 10 distance metrics: see `distantia::distances`.
 - The normalized dissimilarity metric `psi`.
-- Three Dynamic Time Warping (DTW) methods for shape-based comparisons.
+- Free and Restricted Dynamic Time Warping (DTW) for shape-based comparisons.
 - A Lock-Step method for sample-to-sample alignment.
 - Restricted permutation tests for robust inferential support.
 - Variable Importance Analysis: assessment of contribution to